-Knowing go-to sunburn remedies is a summer essential, especially as the weather is hotting up and the sun is finally out for 2021.
+Having a few sunburn remedies in your pocket is a summer essential, especially as the weather gets warmer and the summer holidays approach.

 The best sunburn remedies to try at home

 1. Drink lots of water to cure and prevent sunburn